maralbahari/Shroomies-Android-App-project/README.md

 ## To build and Run the App
 ### Method 1
-1. clone the repository from master branch
+1. Clone the repository from master branch.
-2. download an emulator with **API level 29 only**.
+2. Download an emulator with **API level 29 only**.
-3. build the project from android studio
+3. Build the project from android studio.
-4. run the app on emulator
+4. Run the app on emulator.
 ### Method 2
 1. Download APK file from [APK_Download_URL](https://drive.google.com/drive/folders/1AT89PwVvNeeFPhvR33vBE9lNWjqK_h_6?usp=sharing,"APK_Download_URL")
 2. Install the APK file on an android mobile phone.